 Development workflows

 Here I document the workflows and commands I use in practice to develop and maintain software projects.
 Many of the commands are aliased to make them easier to remember and use.
-You can find the full list of commands in How to use keyboard shortcuts in your CLI.
+You can find the full list of commands in Keyboard shortcut.

 Tools I use daily